jloughry/CV/README.md

 The `resetfonts` option is required when used with the Computer Modern fonts which by default are a little too clever with ligatures.
-Remember, the goal here is to make things as easy as possible for keyword filters used by HR.
-The same CMAP tables can do other useful tricks like transforming curly quotation marks to straight ones on copy to plain text; &#8220;proper quotation marks&#8221; tend to paste into plain text as Unicode, and that can also confuse a straightforward keyword search.
-(It depends on the PDF reader; Adobe Acrobat X doesn't understand ligatures at all but pastes curly quotation marks as unicode characters, but on Mac OS X, the Preview programme gets ligatures right and its search function correctly matches quotation marks whether curly or straight.)
+Remember, the goal here is to make things as easy as possible for keyword filters used by Human Resources.
+The same CMAP tables can do other useful tricks like transforming curly quotation marks to straight ones upon copy to plain text; &#8220;proper quotation marks&#8221; tend to paste into plain text as Unicode, and that can also confuse a straightforward keyword search.
+(It depends on the PDF reader; Adobe Acrobat Reader X doesn't understand ligatures at all and pastes curly quotation marks as unicode characters, but searches correctly across hyphens; in Mac OS X, the Preview programme gets ligatures right and its search function correctly matches quotation marks whether curly or straight.)

 To make sure **grep** finds *all* my keywords, I altered the default CMAP table that gets compiled into the PDF output, replacing every instance of `<201C>` (Unicode left double quotation mark)